 Vows: Vows are not simply made once but need to be continually renewed on a frequent and on-going basis.
 When we focus on something larger than our own personal fulfillment, we have a larger concern for greater involvement with our community.
 These vows help to remind us that we don’t partner simply to one person but to all of their relations as well.
 We marry their family, system of beliefs, and rituals.
 They do the same.

 Sacred Questions: Why do we make the decision to marry and to formalize this commitment when we can keep things simple, less demanding, and less complicated simply by having a relationship that does not include a formal commitment?
 What is it really that we desire in taking on this commitment?
 What is it that is driving us?
 Continually remaking our vows puts us in direct contact with these questions and forces us to recognize in each moment what is there for us and to acknowledge and honor that in whatever way is appropriate.
-In doing so we also invite the larger community in to bear witness to our discovery and promise.
+In doing so we also invite the larger community to bear witness to our discovery and promise.

 Marriage vows are not made simply with regard to one person.
 They are made with our ancestors, our community, as well as the entire natural universe.
 Such dedication requires a container that is greater than anything that our ego can adequately manage or hold.
 Therefore there is a need to hold our vows in a larger context.
-We are taking vows just for our own pleasure, but for the greater good of others as well.
+We are not taking vows just for our own pleasure, but for the greater good of others as well.

-In taking on the commitment to design our own living rituals, others are served by virtue of the environment that our love and devotion create.
+In taking on the commitment to design our own living rituals, others are served by virtue of the environment that our love and devotion creates.
 We bring into the world, a living sanctuary that serves the well-being of others and promotes the establishment of conditions that bring forth greater wholeness, peace, and love amongst everyone who is touched by that which we create together.